Skip to content

 Tell our leaders: Australian Christians Support Australian Aid

-The Heads of Australia’s Christian denominations have written to our political leaders, urging them to protect Australian Aid ahead of the election.
+The Heads of Australia’s Christian denominations have written to our political leaders, urging them to restore and protect Australian Aid in this new parliamentary term.

 Add your name to show that Christians across the country stand for compassion, justice, and a safer world for all.